eneakllomollari/pscraper/README.md

 #### [`pscraper.utils`](https://github.com/eneakllomollari/pscraper-lib/#pscraperutils)
 Provides several miscellaneous helpers used for the scraping and reporting process..

-For more infomration on this project see [pscraper-lib](https://www.github.com/eneakllomollari/pscraper-lib).
+For more information on this project see [pscraper-lib](https://www.github.com/eneakllomollari/pscraper-lib).

 ### Daily Scraping Tool
 WIP